Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 PNG files with indexed colors can have an alpha value for each palette index which may suffice, as per the [specification](https://www.w3.org/TR/2003/REC-PNG-20031110/#6AlphaRepresentation).
 GIF files can also mark a single palette index as transparent which is not the same as an alpha channel, but does support transparency as per the [specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt)

 Image files which use solid colors such as magenta, cyan, or white to indicate transparency are not endorsed for GPX / GPZ files.
-Such images should be converted into PNG or GIF files that includes an alpha channel, or alpha value / transparency for the specific palette index (or RGB value).
+Such images should be converted into PNG or GIF files that includes an alpha channel, or transparency information / alpha value for the specific palette index (or RGB value).